-By law, you're required to have auto insurance.
-If you're found driving without auto insurance in Canada, you'll be charged.
+By law, you're required to have car insurance.
+If you're found driving without insurance in Canada, you'll be charged.

 As a policyholder, you are responsible for informing your insurer of any changes made to your vehicle or how it is used.
 This includes things like vehicle modifications, changes in vehicle use (for example, commercial use), the addition of newly licensed drivers to your household and a change of address.

 A vehicle modification includes:

 - Performance-related modifications, such as upgrading the engine

 - Electronic modifications, such as upgrading the stereo

 - Cosmetic modifications, such as a new paint job